-One way of limiting liability is by putting your business operations under a separate entity.
-This means creating a separate legal entity, such as a Limited Liability Company (LLC), to operate your business.
-This entity acts as a shield, protecting your personal assets from any legal liabilities that may arise from your business operations.
+One way to limit liability is by separating your business from your personal assets.
+You create a distinct legal entity, like a Limited Liability Company (LLC), to run your business.
+This entity acts as a protective barrier, keeping your personal assets safe from business-related legal problems.

-Why is Limiting Liability Important?
+Why Limiting Liability Matters